Sajjon/lemon-merringue-pie/README.md

-This is a small demo project that showcase that it is possible to use a workspace - multicrate setup together with UniFFI with a non-trivial hierachy of inter-dependent crates.
+This is a small demo project that showcase that it is possible to use a workspace - multicrate setup together with UniFFI with a non-trivial hierarchy of inter-dependent crates.

 This project has this "dependency tree"